lukaskleinschmidt/vite-starterkit/README.md

 # vite-starterkit

-This repository is based on the official [Kirby starterkit](https://getkirby.com/docs/guide/tour).
-However it [has been modified](https://github.com/getkirby/starterkit/compare/main...lukaskleinschmidt:vite-starterkit:main) to use `vite` for processing Kirbys frontend assets (CSS and JS) via the [kirby-laravel-vite plugin](https://github.com/lukaskleinschmidt/kirby-laravel-vite).
+This repository is based on the official [Kirby starterkit]([https://getkirby.com/docs/guide/tour](https://github.com/getkirby/starterkit).
+However it [has been modified](https://github.com/getkirby/starterkit/compare/main...lukaskleinschmidt:vite-starterkit:main) to use `vite` for processing Kirbys existing frontend assets (CSS and JS) via the [kirby-laravel-vite plugin](https://github.com/lukaskleinschmidt/kirby-laravel-vite).

 ## Installation